Super Lawyers

 A. Materials Reviewed

-3. Deposition testimony of David Earnest, M.D. from her deposition on May 15, 2021.
+3. Deposition testimony of David Earnest, M.D., taken on May 15, 2024.

-4. Deposition testimony of William J. Evans, M.D. from his deposition on April 15, 2021.
+4. Deposition testimony of William J. Evans, M.D., taken on April 15, 2024.

-B. Qualifications, List of Cases, and Fee Schedule
+B. Qualifications, Case History, and Fee Schedule

 C. Summary of Records and Testimony